 There are many ways a person can make a mistake that leads to data breaches.
 The most common ones are: weak and/or exposed credentials, misconfiguration, mistakes during the operation of the system,…

 Weak points exist in all systems – and it’s the developer’s job to constantly discover and secure them.
-Carelessness, infrequent updates, using pirated components,… often lead to the presence of vulnerabilities in the system.
+Carelessness, infrequent updates, using pirated components,… often lead to the presence of vulnerabilities

 Malwares allow hackers to attack a wide range of victims.
 They can spread quickly through various means and can either gather the data themselves, open a backdoor for the hacker or even encrypt all information to blackmail the victim.